kowshikborapureddy/kowshikborapureedy/README.md

 ---
 # 👨‍💻 About Me

-I am a **Computer Science graduate** passionate about building intelligent software products using **Artificial Intelligence, Full Stack Development, and Product Engineering**.

-I enjoy transforming ideas into scalable applications that solve real-world problems through clean architecture, thoughtful engineering, and user-focused design.
+I am a **Computer Science graduate** passionate about building intelligent software products using **Artificial Intelligence, Full Stack Development, and Product Engineering** I enjoy transforming ideas into scalable applications that solve real-world problems through clean architecture, thoughtful engineering, and user-focused design.

 ### Currently focusing on